RhizomeDB/spec/README.md

 #### 4.2.2.5 Child Nodes

-Nodes that list a fact is their [`Cause`] field of a fact are said to be that fact's "child nodes".
+Facts that reference another fact in their [`Cause`] field are said to be that fact's "child nodes".
 A fact MUST have zero or more children.

 ``` mermaid
 flowchart BT